topher235/neon-drifter/tasks.md

 ## Tunnel Segments

-- [ ] Make all tunnel segments the same width (obstacles will be the difficulty)
+- [X] Make all tunnel segments the same width (obstacles will be the difficulty)
 - [ ] Fix player can move outside starting segment if they move fast enough
+- [ ] Procedural generation

 ## Stats